hugo-events/elasticbeanstalk-elasticsearch-proxy/README.rst

 You will need to create and configure elastic beanstalk environment prior to the deployment command.

 Configuration
 -------------

 You will need to set up such environment variables for your elastic beanstalk environment:

 * STAGING_SERVICE
-    your staging elastic search endpoint
+    your staging elastic search endpoint, in form of ``endpoint.domain:443``
 * PRODUCTION_SERVICE
-    your staging elastic search endpoint
+    your staging elastic search endpoint, in form of ``endpoint.domain:443``
 * STAGING_NGINX_SERVER_NAME
-    space separated list of accepted server names to restrict your staging application to
+    space separated list of accepted server names to restrict your staging application to, in form of ``endpoint.domain``
 * PRODUCTION_NGINX_SERVER_NAME
-    space separated list of accepted server names to restrict your staging application to
+    space separated list of accepted server names to restrict your staging application to, in form of ``endpoint.domain:443``

+After setting up the variables and deploying the change, you'll need to set up a security group for the running instance, which will protect it properly.

 License
 -------